rktjmp/lush.nvim/CREATE.md

 ## 4. (optional) Export your colorscheme for distribution to non-Neovim clients.

+Lush uses [Shipwright](https://github.com/rktjmp/shipwright.nvim) as its build system.
+See the [build guide](BUILD.md) for more details.

-Lush provides a highly extensible export system, called [LushBuild](lush_build.md).
-It provides some built in tools to export your colorscheme to:
+Lush provides tools for use with Shipwright to export your colorscheme as:

 - Vim Script (for use with Vim, or Neovim)
 - Lua, with extension hooks to provide end-user configuration
-- Various terminal emulators

-Beyond these, you can easily extend LushBuild to export to any format you need.

-See the associated [LushBuild](BUILD.md) guide for more information.